 When l can walk a dog off leash and communicate with a dog without constant leash tension, l can take the dog to a lot more places and enjoy a lot more fun and freedom with my dog.

 When l can have such a connection with my dog, l am a lot more relevant to my dog than someone who needs to constantly correct the dog to stay in heel with a very short leash.

 When a dog will choose to follow and stay in a particular position on his own next to the human around distractions, you know this dog is much more engaged in his human than his surrounding and the human is a very relevant being to this dog.

-Loose leash walking is a by product of off leash heel.
+Loose leash walking is a by product of engagement.

 It is an indication of a high standard of training, but most importantly, an indication of a very engaged and motivational relationship between the dog and the human that all owners and trainers should strive to achieve.

 Hope this makes sense.